 Although taking immunosuppressant medication can make your more at risk of catching an infection, you have been given medication to manage your sarcoidosis.
-It is important you continue to take that medication and follow shielding measures to ensure you are as healthy as possible.
+It is important you continue to take that medication to ensure you are as healthy as possible.

 Would being immunosuppressed help against coronavirus because the virus attacks the body through the immune system?

 At the moment we do not know what medication might be effective to treat or prevent coronavirus.
 As it is a new virus, we have little data on how it affects the body.

 Anyone with sarcoidosis should speak to their doctor before taking any supplements.

 If you have sarcoidosis there is an increased chance you would experience side effects from taking vitamin D supplements.
 It is essential that you have your vitamin D level measured before you start any supplements, and that these levels are monitored whilst you remain on therapy (usually with a blood test two months after starting therapy).

 Find more information on sarcoidosis and vitamin D here.

 How can I prepare, in case I do contract coronavirus?